 Area of Practice

-Ms. Andoh has a broad-ranging litigation practice.
-Subject matter litigated at the trial and appellate levels includes complex commercial, contract, intellectual property (including patent and copyright), trade secret/non-compete, employment, products liability, auditor defense, antitrust, securities, breach of fiduciary duty, class action (including TCPA and products liability), insurance recovery, legal malpractice, fraud, art provenance and ownership, interpleader, and clawback actions.
+Subject matters litigated at the trial and appellate levels include complex commercial, contract, intellectual property (including patent, trademark and copyright), trade secret/non-compete, employment, auditor defense, antitrust, securities, breach of fiduciary duty, class action (including TCPA and products liability), insurance recovery, legal malpractice, fraud, art provenance and ownership, interpleader, and clawback actions.
 In addition, she has experience with whistleblower claimants, internal investigations, and investigations by government agencies.
 Ms. Andoh has represented clients in the entertainment, financial, manufacturing, technology and pharmaceutical industries, among others.
 In addition to her substantial expertise with electronic discovery, Ms. Andoh routinely counsels clients on practical and legal issues relating to forensic preservation and analysis of electronic devices.

 Prior to entering the legal profession, Ms. Andoh was a professional violist.

 •Seymour Goldstein Memorial Prize for Achievement in Labor Law, 2003

-Corporate & Securities Law Blog Articles
+Corporate & Securities Law Blog Posts

-• Second Circuit Rules That Putative Auction Rate Securities Class Action Complaints Failed to Adequately Plead Antitrust Conspiracy," March 13, 2013
+• Second Circuit Rules That Putative Auction Rate Securities Class Action Complaints Failed to Adequately Plead Antitrust Conspiracy, March 13, 2013

-• The Second Circuit Finds No Section 16(b) Violation Where Different Securities of the Same Issuer Are Bought and Sold," January 10, 2012
+• The Second Circuit Finds No Section 16(b) Violation Where Different Securities of the Same Issuer Are Bought and Sold, January 10, 2012

-• New York Court of Appeals Upholds Broad Choice of New York Law Provision in Contract Even in Absence of Contacts With New York," January 28, 2013
+• New York Court of Appeals Upholds Broad Choice of New York Law Provision in Contract Even in Absence of Contacts With New York, January 28, 2013

-· "First Department Affirms Commercial Division Ruling That Facts Arising After Litigation Commences Cannot Save An Otherwise Deficient Claim," November 7, 2012
+• First Department Affirms Commercial Division Ruling That Facts Arising After Litigation Commences Cannot Save An Otherwise Deficient Claim, November 7, 2012

-· "Buyer Beware: Court Decision Highlights Importance of Performing Careful Diligence," September 10, 2012
+• Buyer Beware: Court Decision Highlights Importance of Performing Careful Diligence, September 10, 2012

-· "Court of Appeals Clarifies Standard for Unjust Enrichment," July 16, 2012
+• Court of Appeals Clarifies Standard for Unjust Enrichment, July 16, 2012

-· "Court of Appeals Affirms Commercial Division Ruling Stating Creditors of SIV-Lites Have No Cause of Action for Breach of Fiduciary Duty and Tortious Interference Without a Contract," July 16, 2012
+• Court of Appeals Affirms Commercial Division Ruling Stating Creditors of SIV-Lites Have No Cause of Action for Breach of Fiduciary Duty and Tortious Interference Without a Contract, July 16, 2012